locimation/qsys-http-server/README.md

 # HttpServer

 HttpServer is a simple HTTP server implementation for Lua.
 It allows you to create route handlers for different HTTP methods (GET, POST, PUT, DELETE, etc.) and serve static files.
-It also includes optional middleware for handling JSON and CORS.
+It also includes optional middleware for handling JSON and CORS, and provides an API for serving websockets.
+At this time, websockets are limited to server-to-client communication only; client-to-server messages are not parsed.

 ## Features